OxWearables/biobankAccelerometerAnalysis/docs/source/usage.rst

     accUtils.writeStudyAccProcessCmds("/myStudy/", "process-cmds.txt", \
         runName="dec18", cmdOptions="--mgMVPA 90 --mgVPA 435")
     # <list of processing commands written to "process-cmds.txt">

+Note that if we don't have `files.csv` in the existing directory, the utility function will automatically create `files.csv` that contain the names of all the files in `rawData/`.
+For this to work, we need to specify which file type to use by setting the `accExt` parameter, e.g., cwa, CWA, bin, BIN, gt3x.
+We can also directly create our own `files.csv` with a column whose column name needs to be 'fileName'.

 We can then kick-start the processing of all accelerometer files.
 More advanced users will probably want to parallelise the below script using their HPC